All Episodes

 It's the Ohio State Buckeyes.

-Do you, Bob, know what a buckeye is?
+Do you, Bob, know what a Buckeye is?

-They're all nuts in Ohio.
+There are all nuts in Ohio.

-Uh no, no, no.
+No, no, no.

-That's be kind here.
+Let's be kind here.

-It's uh a buckeye is a tree.
+A buckeye is a tree.

 And an Ohio buckeye is a small tree, has a short trunk.

-Uh it it generally grows to about 50 feet.
+It generally grows to about 50 feet.

 Some of the older trees may get taller than that.

-So a lot of people, I'm sure don't know this.
+So a lot of people, I'm sure, don't know this.

-The Ohio buckeye is a tree.
+The Ohio Buckeye is a tree.

-What are the what's the Michigan uh mascot?
+What's the Michigan mascot?

-Wolverines.
+The Wolverines.

-What do wolves do on trees?
+Wolverines, what do wolves do on trees?

-They um they treat them like fire hydrants.
+Well, they treat them like fire hydrants.

-So you you using the environmentalist wacko pick and the environmentalist wacko pick only it's a tough one though, because environmentals love animals and they love trees.
+It's a tough one though, because environmentals love animals and they love trees.

 Game is at Ohio State, though.

-Uh which is gonna be fast.
+Which is going to be fast.

-Brief timeout, we'll be back and continue.
+We'll be back and continue.

-You heard about the March of the Gay Penguins book out there, ladies and gentlemen.
+You heard about the March of the Gay Penguins book out there, ladies and gentlemen?

 Well, if you haven't, sit tight.

-Or recently I've got heard about it today.
+Or recently, I heard about it today.

 It might have happened last night.